 Lisa Birrell is the Communications and Public Relations Officer for the Office of the Fresno County Superintendent of Schools.
 She has extensive experience in communications, marketing, and public relations.
 At FCSS, she also supervises the Graphics and Printing and Multimedia Services departments.
 Prior to joining FCSS in 2014, Lisa was with The Fresno Bee for 21 years in a variety of management roles, including community relations, special sections, and marketing.
 Lisa is a life-long Fresno resident and a graduate of Fresno State where she earned a Master’s Degree in Mass Communication.
-Lisa and her husband, Paul, have been married 22 years and have a son who will be attending law school.
+Lisa and her husband, Paul, have been married 27 years and have a son who will be attending law school.

 (Designated by FCSS)

 Anita Fernandez is a California native born in Stockton.
 Her father taught her to draw and in high school she developed a passion for Fine Arts which she pursued at San Joaquin Delta College.
 Printmaking became very attractive to her and she began to develop a love for Intalio, etching, and lithography.
 She participated in group shows at the Haggin Museum in Stockton and The Crocker Museum in Sacramento.
 She worked as a film editor at KOVR-TV in Stockton and KMPH FOX 26 and KJEO CBS 47 in Fresno.
 She retired and attended film school at The Art Institute, Sacramento, but the commute became too much.
 When she found CMAC and attended the very first orientation, she believed this would be the chance of a lifetime – she could continue her education in film production.
 She was right, her hunch paid off.